 Panga are mainly caught within the inshore zone along most of the South African coastline on small skiboats.
 They are also caught recreationally along the coast from Yzerfontein in the Western Cape to the Transkei in the Eastern Cape.
 Management for the sector is considered partly effective.
 In South Africa, this sector is principally managed through a total allowable effort (TAE) limitation and there are additional restrictions to protect overfished species such as bag limits (10) for recreational fishers.
 There is some concern over the impact of the small-scale fishery rights allocation beyond the recommended TAE and the continuously growing recreational sector.Inshore demersal trawl

-Panga are caught between Cape Agulhas and the Great Kei River at depth shallower that 110 m.
+Panga are caught between Cape Agulhas and the Great Kei River at depth shallower that 110m.
 Management is considered to be partly effective.
 Management is mainly directed at the target species hake (MSC certified) and sole in the form of Total Allowable Catch (TAC) and permit limitations.
 Some ecosystem-based management measures have been implemented, such as the use of tori lines to minimize seabird interactions and limited fishing areas.
-There is a fishery conservation project (FCP) presently underway seeking to test a co-management approach that would bring under management 10 non-target species in the sector.
-Additional ecological concerns are little information on impacts to sensitive shark, skates and ray populations as well as impacts to the seabed.
+A fishery conservation project (FCP) was developed to test a co-management approach for 10 non-target species in the sector.
+Other concerns include the lack of information on impacts to sensitive shark, skates and ray populations as well as impacts to the seabed.
 Efforts are underway to improve the scientific observer coverage at sea for this sector to better understand ecosystem impacts.Offshore demersal trawl

 Panga are caught as bycatch on the continental shelf edge and upper slope along the West Coast from the Namibian border southwards and on the South Coast primarily around the Agulhas Bank.
 Management is mainly focused on the target species (hake) in the form of Total Allowable Catch (TAC) and permit limitations.
 There are some ecosystem-based management measures in place such as precautionary catch limits on monkfish and kingklip, tori lines to reduce sea bird interactions, and limited fishing areas (i.e. fishing within a “footprint” to limit seabed disturbance).
 Research is underway to better understand impacts to seabed habitats.
 There is however, little information on impacts to sensitive shark, skate and ray populations.